 - Give your dog something to play with to alleviate boredom

-- Give him lots of attention and love!
+- Give them lots of attention and love!

-As a great pet parent, you’re always focused on protecting your pet from abuse and other dangers.
-Why not consider protecting their health with dog insurance?
-You can get cover for accidents, illness, third party liability, medication, non-routine vet visits and more…
+As a responsible pet parent, you’re already focused on protecting your pet from abuse and other dangers.
+Why not take your protection a step further with dog insurance?